Treelon/ptfs-charts/README.md

 # PTFS Charts
+## Contributing
+1. Fork this repository by clicking "Fork" at the top right
+2. Use Git or GitHub Desktop to access the repo on your computer.
+3. Make the changes you wish to make to a `.svg` file using Inkscape.
+4. Create a pull request in this repository to merge your changes.

 ## Requirements
 ### Inkscape
 To contribute to these charts, you will need to install a copy of inkscape, which can be downloaded [here](https://inkscape.org/release).